 Core Impact is considered a weapon by the US government and the government doesn’t want this tool used against it, or American companies.
-For this reason it imposes the requirement for Core Impact to have Export Licenses.
+For this reason it imposes the requirement for Core Impact to have an Export License.

 The US have a list of countries to which nothing can be sold (North Korea, Cuba etc.).
-They also have a slightly longer list of people that companies that need to be avoided too.
+They also have a slightly longer list of people that companies must avoided selling to.
 This is discussed well here: https://en.wikipedia.org/wiki/United_States_sanctions

 Product Based Export Controls

-The US then have another layer where certain products cannot be sold to certain places.
+The US then have another layer where certain products cannot be sold to particular countries.
 Selling pots and pans to Russia is fine, selling F16 fighters, less so.
-They also make this harder by saying that certain technologies cannot be sold to certain companies; so no modern processors to Huawei for example.
+They also make this harder by saying that certain technologies cannot be sold to listed companies; so no modern processors to Huawei for example.

 The rules are very complex but in summary they work like this: